 This is a three-year (six semesters) professional Master’s Degree in computer science awarded in India.
 The course was designed to meet the growing demand for qualified professionals in the field of Information Technology.
 It is a postgraduate course that can be taken up after obtaining a Bachelor’s Degree.
 The MCA programme is inclined more toward Application Development and thus has more emphasis on latest programming language and tools to develop better and faster applications.
 The MCA program focuses on providing a sound theoretical background as well as good practical exposure to students in the relevant areas.
 It is intended to provide a modern, industry-oriented education in applied computer science.
 It aims at producing trained professionals who can successfully meet the demands of the information technology industry.
 Typically, an MCA is a full-time degree course with a duration of three years (six semesters).
 It covers various aspects of computational theory, programming, algorithm design and optimization, network and database management, mobile technologies, electronics, mathematics, probability, statistics, accounting, finance, etc.

 The admission will be on the basis of performance in the prescribed entrance examination called NIMCET (National Institute of Technology MCA Entrance Test).
-The NIMCET is NIT MCA Common Entrance Test, a National Level Test conducted by NITs for admission in to their MCA programme at the NITs at Agartala, Allahabad, Bhopal, Calicut, Durgapur, Jamshedpur, Kurukshetra, Raipur, Surathkal, Tiruchirappalli, and Warangal.
+The NIMCET is NIT MCA Common Entrance Test, a National Level Test conducted by NITs for admission into their MCA programme at the NITs at Agartala, Allahabad, Bhopal, Calicut, Durgapur, Jamshedpur, Kurukshetra, Raipur, Surathkal, Tiruchirappalli, and Warangal.

 The Curriculum and Syllabi of Master of Computer Applications (MCA) programme offered by NITs are designed considering the needs of different Information Technology firms in India and abroad.
-MCA graduates have high potential for jobs in IT Sector.
+MCA graduates have a high potential for jobs in IT Sector.

 Master of Technology (CMA) degree is a postgraduate program in engineering or technology field.
 This is 2-year specialization program in a specific branch of engineering or a technical field.
 Students enter the M. Tech.
 (CMA) programs after completing a 4-year undergraduate program in engineering resulting in the award of a Bachelor of Engineering or Bachelor of Technology degree, or a 5-year program in Science or Applied Sciences resulting in the award of a Master of Science degree.
 Admission for M.Tech in CMA is done through Centralized Counselling for M. Tech. /M. Arch. / M. Plan (CCMT).